 Offensive Security with Machine Learning: Applications and a Blockchain Case Study

-Offensive security involves adopting an attacker’s mindset and techniques to strengthen defenses.
-The field of offensive security, starting with penetration testing, has evolved to embrace emerging technologies, incorporating more complex tooling, increased automation, and, most recently, techniques leveraging large language models (LLMs).
-While early AI techniques lacked the rigor needed to meet the demands of security professionals, recent developments have produced autonomous agents now ranking higher than humans in CTF competitions.
+Offensive security adopts an attacker's mindset and techniques to strengthen defenses.
+The field has evolved to incorporate more complex tooling and increased automation and, recently, large language models (LLMs).
+While early AI lacked rigor for security professionals, recent autonomous agents now outperform humans in CTF competitions.

 In this talk, we explore how recent advancements in AI can be leveraged in the offensive workflow.

-This talk aims to show how you, as a security practitioner, can begin leveraging AI methods to scale your existing workflows while also grounding your understanding of t
+This talk aims to show how you, as a security practitioner, can begin leveraging AI methods to scale your existing workflows while also grounding your understanding of the evolving capabilities that adversaries have at their disposal.